Dates

 The Ice Maiden and The Firebird

-Besides being today’s most important classical ballet choreographer, Alexei Ratmansky (born in St Petersburg) is also one of the main criticasters of the Russian invasion of Ukraine.
-Following the staging of his Giselle in The Hague last year, for the hastily founded United Ukrainian Ballet, Dutch National Ballet is now presenting two of his most successful and imaginative ballets: his dazzling Firebird and the European premiere of the poetic The Fairy’s Kiss.
+Besides being today’s most important classical ballet choreographer, Alexei Ratmansky is also one of the main criticasters of the Russian invasion of Ukraine.
+Following the staging of his Giselle in The Hague (2022), for the hastily founded United Ukrainian Ballet, Dutch National Ballet is now presenting in Stravinsky Fairy Tales two of his most successful and imaginative ballets: his dazzling Firebird and the European premiere of the poetic The Fairy’s Kiss.
 Both are set to the magisterial music of Igor Stravinsky.

 The Ice Maiden and The Firebird

-Ratmansky – who is artist in residence with American Ballet Theatre from 2009 – was enthralled by Stravinsky’s music from an early age.
-The Russian-American choreographer is a master in reinterpreting famous ballets, folk tales and fairy tales, including The Ice Maiden and The Firebird – fairy tales that previously inspired Stravinsky to write two wonderful scores: Le baiser de la fée en L’Oiseau de feu.
+Ratmansky – artist in residence with New York City Ballet – was enthralled by Stravinsky’s music from an early age.
+The Russian-American choreographer is a master in reinterpreting famous ballets, folk tales and fairy tales, including The Ice Maiden and The Firebird – fairy tales that previously inspired Stravinsky to write two wonderful scores: Le baiser de la fée and L’Oiseau de feu.

 Icy kiss